Captivity: Effects of captivity on animals

 Captivity "benefits the captor, and in almost all cases, harms the captive".
 The degree to which captivity affects animals is dictated in large part by whether they were born in wild and then captured, or born in captivity: "The problem of the animal bred in captivity is in one respect obviously simpler than that of one born wild; the abrupt, decisive change from freedom to captivity is absent.
 No rupture with an existing environment, entailing laborious re-creation of a fresh One, arises".

-Captivity in popular culture
+In popular culture

-Captivity, and efforts to endure or escape it, are a popular theme in literature.
+Captivity and efforts to endure or escape it are popular themes in literature.
 The captivity narrative is a genre of stories about people being captured by "uncivilized" enemies.
 A famous example is the Babylonian captivity of Judah, as described in the Bible.
-Attempts to escape from prison are a popular genre in prison films and prisoner-of-war films, with films in the genre often depicting the captive as a heroic figure, often an innocent person wrongly convicted and seeking to escape the evil or abuses of the captors.
-For example, the films are said to perpetuate "a common misperception that most correctional officers are abusive", and that prisoners are "violent and beyond redemption".
+Attempts to escape from prison are a popular genre in prison films and prisoner-of-war films, with films in the genres often depicting the captive as a heroic figure, often an innocent person who is wrongly convicted and seeking to escape the evil or abuses of the captors.
+For example, the films are said to perpetuate "a common misperception that most correctional officers are abusive" and that prisoners are "violent and beyond redemption."